 What is shampoo?

 Shampoo is essentially a soap with some other stuff mixed in, including water.
 I read that shampoo is actually 60-70% water and the soap component comes in a few different varieties, but the most common form are “sodium laurel ether sulphates.”
 This term describes the chemical structure but the important thing for us to know is they are biodegradable and create a foaming effect when mixing into your hair.
-Other chemicals are added to thicken the shampoo and prevent bacteria growth (yummy!)
-Oh, and perfumes of course, to make all those chemicals smell like a summer rose garden.
+Other chemicals are added to thicken the shampoo and prevent bacteria growth (yummy!) and make it all smell like a summer rose garden.

 What are the downsides of shampooing?